KalicoCrew/kalico/docs/Measuring_Resonances.md

 ![ADXL345 on SmartEffector](img/adxl345-mount.jpg)

+!!! note
-Note that on a bed slinger printer one must design 2 mounts: one for the toolhead and one for the bed, and run the measurements twice.
+    On a bed slinger printer one must design 2 mounts: one for the toolhead and one for the bed, and run the measurements twice.
 See the corresponding [section](#bed-slinger-printers) for more details.

+!!! danger
-**Attention:** make sure the accelerometer and any screws that hold it in place do not touch any metal parts of the printer.
+    Make sure the accelerometer and any screws that hold it in place do not touch any metal parts of the printer.
 Basically, the mount must be designed such as to ensure the electrical isolation of the accelerometer from the printer frame.
 Failing to ensure that can create a ground loop in the system that may damage the electronics.

 ### Software installation